yetulaxman/htvs/production_codes/README.md

-## Helper scripts for preprocessing of Enamine REAL DB on Mahti
+## Helper scripts for preprocessing of Enamine REAL database on Mahti
-make sure to configure your scrondinger.hosts file.
-For localhost setting, *tmpdir* must be set to scratch to avoid errors (e.g., job fizzled issues) in production environement.
+Make sure to configure your scrondinger.hosts file.
+In the hosts file, *tmpdir* must be set to scratch to avoid errors (e.g., job fizzled issues) in production environement.

 ### Test case: Run production code with 10M records on Mahti